JValen21/SimpleMessagingApp/login-server-master/README.md

 By setting SESSION_COOCKIE_HTTPONLY to True we prevent any client-side usage of the session cookie.

 ## Answers to questions

-## Threat model - who might attack the application?
-What can an attacker do?
-What damage could be done (in terms of confidentiality, integrity, availability)?
-Are there limits to what an attacker can do?
-Are there limits to what we can sensibly protect against?

 ### Who might attack the application?
 Anyone who have some basic knowledge about cybersecurity and want to might attack the application.